 - 1 tsp salt or as required

-- In a pan add cooking oil, mustard seeds, Bengal gram, and cashew nuts.
+- Over medium heat, in a pan add vegetable oil, black mustard seeds, chana dal, and cashew nuts.

 - Now add curry leaves, red chilies, and asafoetida.